chinyavadav/developer-task-01/README.md

 ### Issue 2: Log4j2 Misconfiguration

-Log4j2 in the intelligent-network-api has a misconfigured log path to save logs.
+Log4j2 in the intelligent-network-api & electronic-payments-api has a misconfigured log path to save logs.
 The current path looks to save in the computer's root folder instead of classpath.
 Also there is no root logger defined for Log4j2

 ```